 Sleep Apnea in Children

 Between 1% and 5% of children have obstructive sleep apnea.
-In younger people, OSA is frequently related to enlargement of the tonsils and other tissues that block the airway, which may be treated with surgery to remove these tissues.
+In younger people, OSA is frequently related to enlargement of the tonsils and adenoids that block the upper airway, which may be treated with surgery to remove these tissues.

 Symptoms of OSA may be different in children.
 For example, young children may have problems with their behavior or learning rather than daytime drowsiness.
 At night, they may experience bedwetting, sleepwalking, or sweating related to OSA.